HassanRaza2020/CBRE-Data-Visuals/README.md

-# CBRE-Data-Visuals
+# My Dashboard

-Visuals created after using the Power BI tool.
+## Problem Statement
+This dashboard is created for CBRE using there dataset provided.